-Following can be set for individual documents.
+Users can "Follow" individual documents.
 If you are Following a document, it means that when one of the users you have designated in the alert modifies the document, a notification will be sent telling you they modified the document.
-You will be "Following" the modifications of the document.
 You can define more than one Follow rule per document.
-The follow rule will remain active until you delete it using this dialog.
+The follow rule will remain active until you delete the rule.

-A notification will only be sent when a user other than the user who created the Follow rule makes a modification to the document or Folder.
+By default, a notification will only be sent when a modification is made to the document by someone other than the user who created the Follow rule.
 If a user is Following an item and they make a modification to it themselves, no notification will be sent.

 To Follow a Document: